Predication (philosophy): Theories

 Gilles Deleuze maintained that predication is not attribution since substance is not a subject of attribute.
 In his description of the schema of attribution, Deleuze maintained that the predicate is above all relation and event, not attribute.
 He drew from Gottfried Wilhelm Leibniz' conceptualization of the event, which holds that "the predicate is a verb, and that the verb is irreducible to the copula and to the attribute."
 The thinker posited that "the world itself is an event and, as an incorporeal (=virtual) predicate, the world must be included in every subject."
-He maintained that everything has a reason, examining causality by identifying an event that which happens to a thing with or without cause or reason.
+He maintained that everything has a reason, examining causality by identifying an event as that which happens to a thing with or without cause or reason.

 The German philosopher Gottlob Frege also developed his own theory of predication, which held that we can discern first-level predications in a simple proposition in the same way we can identify linguistic functions of a certain kind - one that yield the proposition as value once applied as arguments to one or more constituent names.
 His conceptual notation, which is taken to mean as universal language, stressed the distinctions between objects and properties or concepts.
 He maintained that different configurations are necessary for us to speak about objects due to its role in the consideration of the relationship between our language and the objects themselves.

 The modern conceptualization of predication describes predication as the foundation or the condition of possibility of sense where sense is approached as belonging to thought and to the ways thought relates to things.